 Happy Monday!
 Happy, because today’s post is rich with details about how to make your web pages sing!
-So grab your notepad, as we walk through the process of transforming your per-page keyphrase strategy into conversions-compelling, reader-friendly content, one webpage at a time!
+So grab your notepad, as we walk through the process of transforming your per-page keyphrase strategy into compelling, reader-friendly content, one webpage at a time!

 The first paragraph is crucial: make every word count